UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Coverage report
 **********************************************************************************************************************************
 A detailed report for the coverage and the bins in the coverpoint/cross can be printed using the ``report_coverage()`` procedure.

+An overall report for all the coverpoints in the testbench can be printed using the ``fc_report_overall_coverage()`` procedure.
+Note that only key information is contained in the report, i.e. bins are not included.

 The amount of information can be adjusted by using the parameter verbosity.

 .. note::